CreadDiscans/ServiceDesigner/TUTORIAL.md

 >   // return <ComponentName to use />
 > }
 > ```
-> * If you don't get it at all yet, copy this code and test it.
+> * If you don't get it yet, just copy this code and test it.
-> * Just call **renderPart** as _arrow function expression_ to prevent occuring an error like above.
+> * You have to call **renderPart** as _arrow function expression_ to prevent occuring an error like above.
-> * If you return some component, it will return all the same component even though it's _name_ value is different.
+> * In this case, it will return all the same component even though it's _name_ value is different.

 > ```css
 > renderPart = (name:any) => {